Documentation structure for LLMs (llms.txt)

 Xcode patches

 We retain the latest patch version of each Xcode major.minor version we support.
-Once Apple releases a new patch version, we deprecate the previous patch version and automatically redirect all requests to the new patch of the same major.minor version.
+Once Apple releases a patch version, we deprecate the previous patch version and automatically redirect all requests to the updated patch of the same major.minor version.

 Example: